-The Corporation undertakes ongoing evaluation of its own performance and has identified the following areas for improvement:
+The Corporation undertakes ongoing evaluation of its own performance and identified the following areas for improvement:

-- The strengthening of the Corporation Board to include more high level experience of teaching and learning in the FE sector. - The strengthening of the Finance Committee with the addition of an experienced accountant. - The strengthening of the College's financial forecasting and budget control arrangements.
+- The strengthening of the Corporation Board to include more high-level experience of teaching and learning in the FE sector.
+This was achieved with the recruitment of new Governors during the year. - The strengthening of the Finance Committee with the addition of an experienced accountant.
+A coopted member was recruited to full membership for 2019/20 - The strengthening of the College's financial forecasting and budget control arrangements.